nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <p align="center">
 <img src="images\SDforDeleteTaskEventHandling.png" width="800"><br>

-<em>Sequence Diagram for Delete Task Event Handling</em>
+<em>Fig. 4 Sequence Diagram for Delete Task Event Handling</em>
 </p>
 <br></br>

-The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
+Figure 4 above shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having